bitwarden/contributing-docs/docs/architecture/sdk/data-models.md

 ## Internal models

-The SDK also maintains internal models
+The SDK also maintains internal models:

 - **Api models**: These are [auto-generated models](./server-bindings.md) that are used to interact with the server.